 1963: The Beatles’ single “She Loves You,” backed with “I’ll Get You,” was released in Britain.
 It entered the UK chart a week later and spent thirty-one consecutive weeks on the chart–six of them at #1.

-1967: Brian Epstein visited a Beatles’ recording session for the last time at the independent Chappell recording studios in London, where the band was recording “Your Mother Should Know” for their Magical Mystery Tour album.
+1967: Beatles manager Brian Epstein visited a recording session by the band for the last time at the independent Chappell recording studios in London, where they were recording “Your Mother Should Know” for their Magical Mystery Tour album.
 It was the last new Beatles song Epstein heard before his death four days later.
 Upon learning of Epstein’s death, the Beatles, who had been in Bangor, Wales with the Maharishi Mahesh Yogi, immediately returned to London.

 1967: The self-titled debut album by Big Brother and the Holding Company with Janis Joplin was released following the band’s success at the Monterey Pop Festival earlier that summer.